JohanSchott/NNLS_NNT_MEM/README.md

-# Least Square, Tikhonov, Maximum Entropy Method  (LSTMEM)
+# NNLS, NNT, MEM
 This is a program for doing analytical continuations using one of the methods:
-- Least Square
+- Non Negative Least Squares
-- Tikhonov
+- Non Negative Tikhonov
 - Maximum Entropy Metod

 The input has to be Matsubara frequency data.
 Three columns are expected in the input file.